clembie/animated-spectrogram/README.md

-# animated-spectogram
+# animated-spectrogram
-Converts your audio to an animated spectogram.
+Converts your audio to an animated spectrogram.
 An example can be found in my [YouTube video](https://www.youtube.com/watch?v=H4UnyiCxFfE).